Avoid Buying Flood-Damaged Vehicles

-You can do this by using an online company I recommend such as AutoCheck® by Experian.
-Reviewing a used car’s vehicle history report will not only let you know if the vehicle’s previously been flood damaged, it’ll let you know if there are any other title or odometer problems with the vehicle.
+You can do this using an online company such as AutoCheck® by Experian.
+Reviewing a used car’s vehicle history report will not only let you know if the vehicle’s been flood-damaged, but it’ll also let you know if there are any other title or odometer problems.

-You must be careful with fly-by-night companies that offer cheap vehicle history reports.
+Be careful with fly-by-night companies that offer cheap vehicle history reports.
 They will not provide you with all the information that may be available on the vehicle.
-Read my complete guide on vehicle history reports here.
+You can read my vehicle history report guide to learn more.

 5) Have the Vehicle Inspected by a Mechanic

-A vehicle history report is not an alternative to having a car inspected by a mechanic.
-I highly recommend before signing the paperwork on any used car is to have it inspected by a certified independent mechanic.
+A vehicle history report is not an alternative to having the car inspected by an independent certified mechanic.
+Before signing the paperwork on any used car, I highly recommend having it inspected by a certified independent mechanic.

-Flood damaged vehicles move across the country on a daily basis.
-Repair facilities are doing a much better job cleaning up these cars to make it harder for the average car buyer to notice.
-These unethical sellers know they can’t fool everybody but people keep unknowingly buying flood damaged cars.
-Arming yourself with the knowledge above decreases your chances dramatically from owning a car that's been involved in a flood.
+Unethical sellers know they can’t fool everybody, but people keep unknowingly buying flood-damaged cars.
+Arming yourself with the knowledge above dramatically decreases your chances of owning a vehicle involved in a flood.